 Now, let’s pause and appreciate this for what it is… that right there is a straight shot of pure, undiluted grace.
 No water, no ice, no chaser.

-He continues, “… Because you belong to me, I’m going to explain the ways of living and behaving that will lead to life, health and blessing and the ways of living and behaving that will lead to pain, suffering and death… I want you to choose life”.
+He continues, “… And because you belong to me, I’m going to explain the ways of living and behaving that will lead to life, health and blessing and the ways of living and behaving that will lead to pain, suffering and death… I want you to choose life”.

 He concludes, “… Regardless of what you choose, both outcomes will let the other nations know what I am like.
 But, Hear O Israel… neither way of behaving makes you mine.
 What makes you mine is that I chose you and pledged my own self to you, that’s what makes you mine”.

-Israel’s inability to be obedient and enjoy the benefits that come from belonging to God will NEVER change the fact that they belong to God.
+Israel’s inability to be obedient and consistently enjoy the benefits that come from belonging to God will NEVER change the fact that they belong to God.
 It’s the same with you and me.

 Does this dynamic sound at all familiar to you… have you been getting a faint sense of déjà-vu?